-1. Duration.
+- 1. Duration.
 The state is authorized to provide a twelve month continuous eligibility period for Medicaid covered Parent and caretaker relative adults whose eligibility is based on section 1931 or 1925 of the Social Security Act, and individuals who qualify for or are enrolled in WMHSP, under the demonstration.
 Once the state begins exercising this authority, each individual's 12 month period shall begin at the initial determination of eligibility; for those individuals who are re-determined eligible consistent with Medicaid state plan rules, the 12-month period begins at that point.
-At each annual eligibility redetermination thereafter, if an individual is re-determined eligible under the Medicaid state plan the individual is guaranteed a subsequent 12 month continuous eligibility period.

-- 2. Continuous Eligibility Exceptions.
+At each annual eligibility redetermination thereafter, if an individual is re-determined eligible under the Medicaid state plan the individual is guaranteed a subsequent 12 month continuous eligibility period. - 2.
+Continuous Eligibility Exceptions.
 If any of the following circumstances occur during an individual's 12 month continuous eligibility period, the individual's Medicaid eligibility shall, after appropriate process, be terminated: - i.
 The individual is no longer a Montana resident. - ii.
-The individual requests termination of eligibility. - iii.
-The individual dies. - iv.
-The individual fails to provide, or cooperate in obtaining a Social Security Number, if otherwise required. - v.
-The individual provided an incorrect or fraudulent Social Security Number. - vi.
-The individual fails to provide the documentation of citizenship or immigration status required under federal law. - vii.
-The individual fails to cooperate with Third Party Liability. - viii.
-The individual was found ineligible during post eligibility verification check or Medicaid was determined in error. - ix.
-The individual after good faith efforts by the state cannot be located. - 3.
+The beneficiary ages out of eligibility. - iii.
+The individual requests termination of eligibility voluntarily. - iv.
+The individual dies. - v.
+The agency determines that eligibility was erroneously granted at the most recent determination, redetermination or renewal of eligibility because of agency error or fraud, abuse, or perjury attributed to the beneficiary or the beneficiary's representative. - 3.
 Continuous Eligibility Funding.
-Continuous eligibility population funding will be matched at the regular Federal Medical Assistance Percentage (FMAP) rate, and expenditures within the agreed upon per member per month limit for parents and caretaker relatives receiving continuous eligibility in the demonstration will not count against the state's accumulated savings for budget neutrality.
+Continuous eligibility population funding will be matched at the regular Federal Medical Assistance Percentage (FMAP) rate, and expenditures within the agreed upon per member per month limit for parents and caretaker relatives receiving continuous eligibility in the demonstration will not count against the state's accumulated savings for budget neutrality